wmanor/Plant-Robots/README.md

 # Plant Watering Robot

-**Embedded systems project** — Automatic plant watering system using a PIC24 microcontroller.
+Automatic house plant watering system using a PIC24 microcontroller.

 ## Overview
 Built a soil moisture monitoring and automated watering device.
 The system continuously measures soil moisture using a resistive sensor and ADC, displays readings and status on an LCD screen, and activates a solenoid valve (via relay) when the soil is too dry.